yakamok/random-server-stuff/README.md

 # random-server-stuff
-just a collection of tools i made for regular use or one of use
+just a collection of random tools.
+Some of or most of these tools are unused now and old!

 ### AutoVM